FFmpeg/FFV1/ffv1.md

 [@!ISO.15444-1.2016]

-An FFV1 frame using JPEG2000-RCT MUST use one of the following arrangements:
+An FFV1 `Frame` using JPEG2000-RCT MUST use one of the following arrangements:

 - Y, Cb, Cr
 - Y, Cb, Cr, Alpha

 When FFV1 uses the JPEG2000-RCT color space, the horizontal lines are interleaved to improve caching efficiency since it is most likely that the RCT will immediately be converted to RGB during decoding.
 The interleaved coding order is also Y, then Cb, then Cr, and then if used Alpha.

-As an example, a frame that is two pixels wide and two pixels high, could be comprised of the following structure:
+As an example, a `Frame` that is two pixels wide and two pixels high, could be comprised of the following structure:

 ```
 +------------------------+------------------------+